stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Governance
 The process by which decisions are made in a decentralized system.
 STAB3L's governance system allows rSTB token holders to vote on proposals that affect the platform.

+### Governance Response Factor (g)
+A parameter in the peg stabilization equation that determines how strongly governance actions influence the peg stability.
+The default value is 0.2, with a governance-adjustable range of 0.1–0.5.

 ## L

 ### Liquidity